 The physical issues associated with memory foam mattresses relate to the fact that your pressure points tend to sink into the mattress.
 This can present a hazard to very young children.
 You should never lie a child face down on such mattresses.
 If you do, the mattress may form an indentation or trough to accommodate the head.
 Because he or she is lying face down, your child’s face may be trapped in that trough which will fill with carbon dioxide from the child’s breath.

-Very young children may not have the strength to turn their body around to get their face out of this trough – resulting in suffocation.
+Very young children may not have the strength to turn their bodies around to get their faces out of this trough – resulting in suffocation.
 Laying children face down in bed may be one reason for the unexpected death of infants known as SIDS (Sudden Infant Death Syndrome).
 For more information on SIDS and potential causes for it, including memory foam mattresses, check out the Summit Medical Group website.
-Very young children are not strong enough to lift their head from the depression made by memory foam.
+Very young children are not strong enough to lift their heads from the depression made by memory foam.

 Choosing the Safest Memory Foam Mattress

 Don’t get us wrong here!
 Memory foam mattresses are safe to sleep on.
 There are no doubts about that.
 However, it is best if you understand all the potential hazards.
 Other types of mattress have their own safety issues, and you have to balance the risks against the benefits.
 The benefits of memory foam mattresses are very significant to those with orthopedic issues, or who find it difficult to sleep at nights.
 They are extremely comfortable, and most that use memory foam mattresses will never change!